rust3ds/rust3ds-template/README.md

 # Rust 3DS Template

-A project template for Rust projects to be built on the Nintendo 3DS Homebrew Launcher.
+A project template for Rust projects to be built for the Nintendo 3DS Homebrew Launcher.

 ## What you need